-With that cool, crisp feeling in the air, and a frosty look to everything around you, winter can be a lovely time of year.
-With all the nice aspects of winter come those that you have to be wary of; driving conditions deteriorate during the colder months, and while there is nothing you can do about this, there is plenty you can do to make sure that you and your car are prepared for the poorer road conditions.
+With that cool, crisp feeling in the air and a frosty look to everything around you, winter can be a lovely time of year.
+However, with all the nice aspects of winter weather come those that you have to be wary of; driving conditions deteriorate during the colder months, and while there is nothing you can do about this, there is plenty you can do to make sure that you and your car are prepared for the poorer road conditions.

-We have the ultimate guide to making sure your car is winter ready below.
+With the poorer road conditions in mind, we have prepared the ultimate guide to make sure your car is winter ready.

 The cold temperature affects the components of your car in different ways so it’s important to be aware of what to look out for before you start each journey.